-\begin{proof} The main crux of the proof is to simulate a stack using a ReLU network with constant depth.
+\begin{proof}[\Cref{thm:rnns solves crq}] The main crux of the proof is to simulate a stack using a ReLU network with constant depth.
 The maximal size of the stack for a tree $T=(V,E)$ will be $O(d\cdot\mr(T))$.
-The RNN will perform the following pseudo-code: \begin{enumerate} \item Given an input node $v$, check the last node $u$ in the stack: \begin{enumerate} \item If $u$ has the same depth or a larger depth than $v$, then add $v$ to the stack. \item If $u$ has a depth that is lower by exactly $1$ than $v$ then pop out the last two nodes from the stack $u$ and $w$.
+The RNN will execute the following pseudo-code: \begin{enumerate} \item Given an input node $v$, check the last node $u$ in the stack: \begin{enumerate} \item If $u$ has the same depth or a larger depth than $v$, then add $v$ to the stack. \item If $u$ has a depth that is lower by exactly $1$ than $v$, then pop out the last two nodes from the stack $u$ and $w$.
 If $\inner{u,v} \geq \inner{w,v}$ then insert $u$ into the stack and raise its depth by $1$.
-Otherwise, inset $w$ and raise its depth by $1$. \end{enumerate} \item The stack is the hidden state that is transferred between iterations of the RNN. \end{enumerate}
+Otherwise, inset $w$ and raise its depth by $1$. \end{enumerate} \item The stack is the hidden state that is transferred to the next iteration of the RNN. \end{enumerate}